t-zuehlsdorff/asap/scout/README.md

 820 not supported.

-note: first regex that covers the most, will also catch pure versions that are dates. this is not what we want.
+Note: first regex that covers the most will also catch pure versions that are dates.
+This is not what we want, because dates need another handling.